J. Z. Knight: Teachings

-Knight's teachings appear to be a mixture of Jungian philosophy, Western occult traditions and contemporary positive-thinking attitudes (such as New Age beliefs) and have yet to stand against elementary skepticism or scrutiny.
-Predictions made by Knight in the name of the disembodied entity have either failed to come true (e.g. predicting a holocaust would take place in 1985, or the US would be involved in a major war in 1985) or the predicted scenarios are too wide to evaluate and/or have too large an error margin to be considered, which is usually the case with channelers.
+Knight's teachings appear to be a mixture of Jungian philosophy, Western occult traditions, and contemporary positive-thinking attitudes (such as New Age beliefs), and have yet to stand against elementary skepticism or scrutiny.
+Predictions made by Knight in the name of the disembodied entity have either failed to come true (e.g., that a holocaust would take place in 1985 or the US would be involved in a major war in 1985) or the predicted scenarios are too wide to evaluate and/or have too large an error margin to be considered, which is usually the case with channelers.

-When Knight says she is channeling Ramtha she speaks mostly in English in what sounds like an accent from the British Raj.
+When Knight says she is channeling Ramtha, she speaks mostly in English in what sounds like an accent from the British Raj.